-• SMDHU recommends that policy language to encourage and permit small and medium sized food retailers, such as grocery stores, mobile food vendors and farmers' markets be included in section 7, Land Use Policies, 7.5 Village Settlement Area, as well as in commercial and employment designations.
-This would be considered permitted under general and local commercial uses.
-SOCIAL COHESION &amp; WELL-BEING: Goal Statement: Create a physical form within communities that encourages social interaction, promotes social capital, and sustains the well-being of all residents.
+SMDHU recommends that policy language to encourage and permit small and medium sized food retailers, such as grocery stores, mobile food vendors and farmers' markets be included in section 7, Land Use Policies, 7.5 Village Settlement Area, as well as in commercial and employment designations.
+SOCIAL COHESION & WELL-BEING: Goal Statement: Create a physical form within communities that encourages social interaction, promotes social capital, and sustains the well-being of all residents.
 Objective SC 1- Create complete neighbourhoods that include mixed densities and affordable housing options for people of all ages and socioeconomic status.
 Objective SC 2- Provide public spaces, parks, and greenspaces where residents can meet, connect and congregate for social interaction.
-SMDHU commends the Township of Ramara for their inclusion of policy language that encourages a mix of housing types and non- traditional housing arrangements.
+SMDHU commends the Township of Ramara for their inclusion of policy language that encourages a mix of housing types and nontraditional housing arrangements.
 SMDHU also commends Ramara's commitment to retain and acquire waterfront lands for public access. • SMDHU recommends further policy language in Section 7, Land Use Policies, to ensure the provision of adequate and safe infrastructure to accommodate public access to both navigable river and lake shoreline.
 To enable community access, land along waterways needs to not only be publicly owned, but also have a range of access opportunities available.
 Additionally, public access should balance the protection of environmental values and develop the best place-based solution for the area.
 Recommendation 22 in the 2012 Ramara Parks and Recreation Master Plan identifies the need to improve public access to the waterfront by: a) Making access to waterfront lands and facilities part of the parks and recreation system in Ramara; b) Developing appropriate water access facilities at north, central and south waterfront locations; and c) Creating a focused, long-term strategy to assemble road end allotments, waterfront access and parklands.
 As noted in this recommendation, a waterfront study may be required.
-Policy 6.1.8 is being reviewed to include this policy guidance.